paulspendlove/stock_analysis/README.md

 There are 2 notebooks: data_generation.ipynb and data_analysis.ipynb

-In order to run the contents of data_analysis, you will want to download all .csv files in this repository AND run the cells in data_generation.ipynb to download the large dataset.
+In order to run the contents of data_analysis, you will want to download the nasdaq_screener.csv file in this repository AND run the cells in data_generation.ipynb to create the other csv files necessary.

 You may also need to install python packages like yfinance and mplfinance.